Mahindra & Mahindra

-Mahindra & Mahindra Limited (M&M) is an Indian multinational automotive manufacturing corporation headquartered in Ludhiana.
-It was established in 1945 as Mahindra & Mohammed and later renamed as Mahindra & Mahindra.
-Part of the Mahindra Group, M&M is one of the largest vehicle manufacturers by production in India.
-Its unit Mahindra Tractors is the largest manufacturer of tractors in the world by volume.
+Mahindra & Mahindra is an Indian automobile manufacturing company headquartered in Mumbai, Maharashtra, India.
+It was established in 1945 as Mahindra & Mohammed and later renamed Mahindra & Mahindra.
+Part of the Mahindra Group, M&M is one of the largest SUV manufacturers by production in India and the Mahindra Tractors subsidiary is the largest manufacturer of tractors in the world by volume.
 It was ranked 17th on a list of top companies in India by Fortune India 500 in 2018.
-Its major competitors in the Indian market include Maruti Suzuki and Tata Motors.
+Its major competitors in the Indian vehicular market include Maruti Suzuki India and Tata Motors.
+Dr. Anish Shah is the current CEO and Managing Director of Mahindra & Mahindra.

 History

-Mahindra & Mahindra was founded as a steel trading company on 2 October 1945 in Ludhiana as Mahindra & Mohammed by brothers Kailash Chandra Mahindra and Jagdish Chandra Mahindra along with Malik Ghulam Muhammad.
+Mahindra & Mahindra was founded as a steel trading company on 2 October 1945, in Ludhiana as Mahindra & Mohammed by brothers Kailash Chandra Mahindra and Jagdish Chandra Mahindra, along with Malik Ghulam Muhammad.
 Anand Mahindra, the present Chairman of Mahindra Group, is the grandson of Jagdish Chandra Mahindra.
+In 1948, Ghulam Mohammed decided to move to the newly formed Pakistan.The Mahindras were left with stationary and company stamp that said M&M. They did not have the financial resources to change the name.
+Since there were two Mahindra brothers in the business they decided to change the company name to Mahindra & Mahindra.

-In 1948, the company changed its name to Mahindra & Mahindra.
-They eventually saw a business opportunity in expanding into manufacturing and selling larger MUVs and started assembling under license of the Willys Jeep in India.
-Soon, M&M was established as the Jeep manufacturer in India, later commenced manufacturing light commercial vehicles (LCVs) and agricultural tractors.
+Beginnings with Jeep

-Jeep was bought by American Motors Corporation in 1970 and thereafter Jeeps continued to be built under license from AMC, and in turn under Chrysler after Chrysler bought AMC in 1987.
+They eventually saw a business opportunity in expanding into manufacturing and selling larger multi utility vehicle (MUVs) and started assembling under the licence of Willys Jeep in India.
+Soon, M&M was established as the Jeep manufacturer in India and later commenced manufacturing light commercial vehicles (LCVs) and agricultural tractors.
+Jeep was bought by American Motors Corporation in 1970; Jeeps continued to be built by Mahindra under licence from AMC and, in turn, under Chrysler after Chrysler bought AMC in 1987.